 Participants in the included studies were randomized using computer-generated random numbers and the concealment of assignment was done using sealed envelopes.
 Assessment of outcomes was not blinded in either of the studies.
-In Siu 2002 an independent surgeon made the evaluation of return to normal activities and work.
+In Siu 2002 an independent surgeon made the evaluations for return to normal activities and work.

-Follow up was at day thirty but in one study there were no assessments for 27% for the laparoscopy group and 31% for the open surgery group at this date.
-(Lau 1996) However, authors clearly stated that all patients were evaluated at week 8.
-(Table 2).
+Follow up was at day 30 but in one study there were no assessments for 27% of the laparoscopy group and 31% of the open surgery group at this date (Lau 1996).
+However, authors clearly stated that all patients were evaluated at week 8 (Table 2).
 An intention-to-treat analysis for primary outcomes was carried out in all studies.

 CM and MV differed in their assessment of outcomes related to suture dehiscence and morbidity in the Siu article (Siu 2002) and with blind outcome assessment, operative time and nasogastric aspiration time in the Lau article (Lau 1996).
 AS reviewed the articles and resolved the differences.
-Figure 1 provides a summary of risk of bias; please also see the Characteristics of included studies table for risk of bias assessments for each included study.
+Figure 1 and Figure 2 provide summaries of the risk of bias, please also see the Characteristics of included studies table for risk of bias assessments for each included study.